SGrondin/bottleneck/README.md

 The first limiter connecting to Redis will store its [constructor options](#constructor) on Redis and all subsequent limiters will be using those settings.
 You can alter the constructor options used by all the connected limiters by calling `updateSettings()`.
 The `clearDatastore` option instructs a new limiter to wipe any previous Bottleneck data (for that `id`), including previously stored settings.

 Queued jobs are **NOT** stored on Redis.
 They are local to each limiter.
 Exiting the Node.js process will lose those jobs.
 This is because Bottleneck has no way to propagate the JS code to run a job across a different Node.js process than the one it originated on.
 Bottleneck doesn't keep track of the queue contents of the limiters on a cluster for performance and reliability reasons.
-You can use something like [`BeeQueue`](https://github.com/bee-queue/bee-queue) to get around this limitation.
+You can use something like [`BeeQueue`](https://github.com/bee-queue/bee-queue) in addition to Bottleneck to get around this limitation.

 Due to the above, functionality relying on the queue length happens purely locally:
 - Priorities are local.
 A higher priority job will run before a lower priority job **on the same limiter**.
 Another limiter on the cluster might run a lower priority job before our higher priority one.